How to Protect Your Newborn Against COVID-19

 If you use public or semi-public transportation, Loughead recommends using a disinfectant to wipe down the surfaces you may touch, like railings or arm rests.
 If you have access to hand sanitizer, use it once you get settled and again after you leave the vehicle, he says.

-The CDC recommends wearing a cloth mask when out in public, so you and your partner should consider donning them if you’ll be taking public transportation or encountering others on your walk to the car.
+The CDC recommends wearing a multi-layerd mask (or two, one cloth and one surgical) when out in public, so you and your partner should consider donning them if you’ll be taking public transportation or encountering others on your walk to the car.
 However, the CDC cautions against placing cloth face coverings on children under 2, so don’t put a mask on baby.

 If you and other people in your household are healthy and haven’t knowingly been exposed to COVID-19, Golioto recommends doing the following to protect your newborn at home: